gnif/LookingGlass/doc/module.rst

 libvirt
 ^^^^^^^

-Create the following XML block in your domain:
+Starting with QEMU 6.2 and libvirt 7.9, JSON style QEMU configuration became the default syntax.
+As such, if you're running QEMU 6.2 or later **and** libvirt 7.9 or later, please create the following XML block in your domain:

 .. code:: xml